JarlCenteno3/TicketAnalyticsDashboard/README.md

 *   **Dashboard:** Visualizes ticket trends, priorities, and statuses.
 *   **Data Migration:** Includes a script to migrate data from CSV files into the database.
 *   **Database:** Uses MongoDB to store ticket data.
+*   **Sorting:** The main ticket table can be sorted by the "Created" date by clicking on the column header.

 ## Prerequisites